snapshot-labs/sx-starknet/README.md

 ### On Chain Architecture

 Snapshot X is designed to be as modular as possible to provide maximum configurability.
-As displayed in the diagram below, certain contracts have new instances which are deployed for each DAO (or more specifically per [space](#Space-Contract) that utilises Snapshot X. Whilst others are treated more like library contracts and have a single instance which is shared between all DAOs.
+As displayed in the diagram below, certain contracts have new instances which are deployed for each DAO (or more specifically per [space](#Space-Contract)) that utilises Snapshot X. Whilst others are treated like library contracts and have a single instance which is shared between all DAOs.

 ![](./docs/milestones/architecture.png)